Heart-and-Rose Tattoo Design Ideas, Meanings, and Pictures

 Before you get your heart-and-rose tattoo, there are a few things that you need to consider.

 Just as you are now, be sure to take the time to research your tattoo.
 Make sure that you fully understand what your tattoo symbolizes and stands for.
 View hundreds of tattoo designs before you choose.
 Don't get inked only to find out later that your design may represent something different from what you thought.
-Men and women that rush to get inked usually have regrets later on down the road.
+Men and women who rush to get inked usually have regrets later on down the road.
 You don't want to go through the process of cover-ups and laser removal—make the right choice the first time around.

 If I had a rose for every time I thought of you, I'd be picking roses for a lifetime.— Swedish Proverb